Bus driving positions available now!

 “The work environment is a bit of a family.
-At this depot we all know each other, there’s been people around for a long time here, there’s a bit of fun to be had along the way,” she says.
+At this depot we all know each other, there’s been people around for a long time here, there’s a bit of fun to be had along the way,” Stewart said.
 “We’re pretty connected with our community, so getting out amongst the community and engaging with them is really important, and we do expect that of our drivers as well.”

 About the role

 - Are you semi-retired or returning mum/dad looking for a part-time position to ease back into the work force?